teemtee/tmt/docs/contribute.rst

 Tags
 ------------------------------------------------------------------
-In additon to the tags related to the :ref:`provision-methods` tags, following are used in the tests:
+In addition to the tags related to the :ref:`provision-methods` tags, following are used in the tests:

 as_root
-    Test has to be executed as the root (or priviledged) user to execute properly.
+    Test has to be executed as the root (or privileged) user to execute properly.
 For example test adds user, changes the system, etc.